Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 ---

+# Database Security
 Another sub domain of Information Security is **Data Security**.
-It is responsible for the safe keeping of
+It is responsible for the safe keeping of our information.
+The value of our data motivates the attacker to steal, sabotage, or corrupt it.

+*Maintaining CIA triad of our data in the **DBMS** is called Database security.*

+Database security can be implemented by with the help of **control approaches**

 #### References
 [[Bahria University 7th Semester Lecture 1 Information Security.pdf]]